Paul-Hebert/Blurbb-Email-Builder/README.md

 - More CSS export options.
 Inlined CSS and Sass
 - One script for email build, export and send
-- Format code for export (format text and format code modal)
 - More resources in resource page
 - Create a better color palette for the color picker UI / Switch to gradient picker?
 - Simplified visual design